UniPiTechnology/evok/docs/installation.md

 reboot
 ```

-It is possible that some (or all) of the above steps will already have been finished previously.
+It is possible that some (or all) of the above steps have already been finished previously
 In that case simply continue on with the next steps.
 Performing all the steps will ensure you have the latest version of the software installed.